-- Determine the exact location, sensitivity and relative value of all information in your organisation that needs to be protected.
+- Determine the exact location, sensitivity and relative value of all information in your organization that needs to be protected.

 - Gauge whether you currently have sufficient IT resources to respond to an attack or whether third-party support would be required.

-- Gain executive buy-in so the plan has full approval from the top of the organisation.
+- Gain executive buy-in so the plan has full approval from the top of the organization.

 - Assign roles and responsibilities for all relevant stakeholders, including IT, HR, internal communications, customer support, legal, PR and advisors.